obedadonteng/Crop_land_extraction-GEE/README.md

 Use case: Historical consistency to align with other regional-level variables that are not easily disaggregated to the newer 16-region structure.

-🔴 Note: GAUL 2015 represent outdated regional structures and do not include the 6 new regions created in 2018 (for a total of 16).

 2. Land Cover Classification
 Dataset: MODIS/006/MCD12Q1